flapperleenie/flapperleenie.github.io/prop.md

 title: Propaganda
 ---

+Open resources
+: Simply Secure has a [knowledge base](https://simplysecure.org/knowledge-base/) for building skills in privacy, security, and transparency.
+These practical guides written for busy practitioners range from basics requiring no prior knowledge to technical discussion of the latest developments.

 Open knowledge
 : The [Open Knowledge Foundation](https://okfn.de) develops and implements digital tools to empower citizens.
-Our issues range from open data and civic tech to transparency and digital literacy.
+Their issues range from open data and civic tech to transparency and digital literacy.

 Open-ended hierarchies
 : If plural logic is awesome, then superplural logic must be super awesome.
 More about cheerios, innocence and open-ended hierarchies in my master's thesis, [Superplural Logic](https://www.illc.uva.nl/Research/Publications/Reports/MoL-2015-23.text.pdf).